Last updated on April 12th, 2019

 Paul Bunyan Land

 To find Paul in Minnesota, all you have to is head up to Brainerd.
-There, Paul’s companion Babe will greet out front of Paul Bunyan Land.
+There, Paul Bunyan’s companion Babe will greet out front of Paul Bunyan Land.
 After going through the welcome center, you are greeted with the legend himself.
+At 26 feet tall, it is one of the biggest Paul’s around.
 This is where the magic begins.
 He says, ‘Hello’ and greets your child by name.
 It doesn’t stop there either.
 Paul will engage with the kids.
 He encouraged them to come closer to get a picture with him.
-When my daughter was too scared to go up to him to get a picture, he promised her that he would not speak while she was up there.
+When my daughter was too scared to go up to him to get a picture, he promised her he would not speak while she was up there.
 He didn’t want to frighten her away.

-The theme park itself is designed for younger children.
+They design Paul Bunyan Land for younger children.
 The best way to describe it is carnival style rides that have found a permanent home.
 We found that there were only a few rides that my oldest could not go on.
 She is just over 42 inches.
-My youngest was able to get on over half of rides as well.
+My youngest could get on over half of the rides.
 He is 34 inches.
-Both had a great time and didn’t want to stop riding even when it started to rain on us.
-We never found ourselves waiting in line to get on rides.
+Both had a great time and didn’t want to stop riding even when it rained on us.
+There was no waiting in line to get on rides.
 According to staff, this is a common feature.

-Paul Bunyan Land has become a mecca for a lot of unique display’s when they retire at other establishments in the community.
-They have acquired everything from a giant shopping cart to a heard of dinosaurs.
+Paul Bunyan Land has become a mecca for a lot of unique displays when they retire at other establishments in the community.
+They have acquired everything from a giant shopping cart to a herd of dinosaurs.
 Despite their differences, it all seems to fit in well.
 Along the way when new things become available, the owners jump at the opportunity to add in and grow.